Nsai2414/malaria-cnn-classifier/README.md

 ## 🙋 About Me

 I'm an MSc Computing graduate actively looking for entry-level Data Science or ML roles in the UK with Skilled Worker visa sponsorship.
+Last updated: April 2026 – Reviewing and improving the project